rtfpessoa/teamcity-aws-elasticbeanstalk-plugin/README.md

 ## License

-Copyright 2016 Rodrigo Fernandes.
 Licensed under the Apache License, Version 2.0 (the "License").

 ## Thanks